 This is an important factor when flying VFR.
 Plan your flight with enough margin to handle delays and along terrain to allow for a diversion in VMC should the weather forecast be wrong for your intended route.

 When flying into marginal VMC conditions it easy for a pilot to press on and continue when weather is not cooperating with his or her plans.
 The results are usually not so pretty.
 For a detailed discussion, see our next article about loss of control in IMC.

 This like driving with your car along a road so familiar for you, that a couple of minutes later you can not remember having driven a certain stretch.
 With flying the situation is different, it encompasses total familiarity with the aircraft and or the approach procedure that you expect one thing and totally miss a suddenly arising potentially dangerous situation.

 Flying with an autopilot can result in the same high risk situation, the pilot may become so dependent on that device that hand flying the aircraft becomes dangerous to the point that passing a competency check is doubtful.
 Autopilots are very helpful devices but they can fail too or do things the pilot doesn't expect them to do due to wrong input data, without warning.

 Avoiding complacency is done by keeping a healthy skepticism about everything you do and ATC asks of you and what is going on around you at all times, basically: keep the brain working and ask yourself: "Does this makes sense?".

 Aircraft landing at the wrong runway does happen every now and then.
-When flying into controlled airports you must read back all instructions from ATC.
+When flying into controlled airports you must read back all clearance instructions from ATC.
 Also, the ATIS calls out the wind and runway in use.
 Paying attention and careful listening to ATC should prevent runway incursions.
 And, ask if not sure.

-Uncontrolled airports see a small number of aircraft legally flying without a radio, they should overfly the airport looking for the windsock and determining the traffic flow.
+Uncontrolled airports see a small number of aircraft legally flying without a radio, they should overfly the airport looking for the windsock or any other indication and determining the traffic flow.
 Without clear communications runway incursion is possible here.